RJXavier/cnn-rnn-model-py/README.md

 4. Download all the required python libraries.
 5. Change all the folder paths in the required files.
 6. Run models.py

+Unfortunately the dataset and the labelling scripts cannot be provided as they are our private property.